 Not All Curcumin is the Same

 One problem with curcumin is it is not well absorbed in the GI tract where it is rapidly broken down.
 In recent years it’s been possible to enhance the bioavailability of curcumin through special processing and manufacturing techniques.
 BCM-95 is a patented highly bioavailable form of curcumin licensed to several nutritional supplement manufacturers.
-It is 7 times more bioavailable than the standard extract of curcumin.
+It is seven times more bioavailable than the standard extract of curcumin.
 Be sure to find a curcumin supplement containing patented BCM-95.
 The recommended dose of highly bioavailable curcumin is 500 mg a day.

 If you suffer from arthritis and have found NSAIDs to be ineffective or causing you side effects consider trying curcumin.
-Consider curcumin even if you haven’t tried a NSAID for your arthritis.
+Consider curcumin first even if you haven’t tried a NSAID for your arthritis.